ppattnayak/PythonDataScience/README.md

 You also have been requested to provide insights into how the two periods compare.

 #######Solution: World Life Expectancy and Fertility.ipynb

+### Drawing Insights from Movie Ratings using a Dashboard(pyplot and seaborn packages)
+Q. Try to find out how critics rating and audience rating compare and standup wrt year and genre by creating a visually appealing dashboard of critics.